 I believe that the Catholic Church has had a broad and fruitful mission field in the United States from the beginning precisely because Catholicism finds a natural home in a nation that embraces such cultural diversity.
 Catholics comprise almost a quarter of the U.S. population today; in our Church every possible ethnic group is represented as a sort of microcosm of the universal Church.
 In the Diocese of Brooklyn, for example, Mass is celebrated in 33 different languages every Sunday!

 There is, however, a tendency in political life — and this is surely evident in American history — for the established society to be threatened by the influx of people from other cultures who bring their differences with them.
 Yet as Catholics we must keep in mind that our whole national narrative is rooted in this tremendous wealth of people coming together to form one nation under God.
 We must see and embrace the different cultures like the apostles did on the Day of Pentecost: as a blessing, an opportunity for salvation and mutual enrichment.
 America provides a unique environment for that blessing to flourish.

-Still early on in this new year, with whole new opportunities for evangelization, we must realize that we are all part of the tapestry of this great culture which reflects, in some mysterious way, the universal mission of the Church.
+We must realize that we are all part of the tapestry of this great culture which reflects, in some mysterious way, the universal mission of the Church.
 We should not be afraid to offer the gift of the Gospel message to others.
 It is Christ himself we offer, but, as the principles of enculturation show, we also receive so much in return.

 Most Rev. Felipe J. Estevez is Bishop of St. Augustine, Florida.